 Human Speeds

-Mike McGreevy Scholarship fund
+Mike McGreevy Scholarship

-Joseph Di Martino (SEAL) RIP, my friend; my teamate; a memorial
+Martino (SEAL) RIP, my friend; my teamate;

-Legislation Would Designate the Ft.
+Would Designate the Ft.
 Pierce Museum the Official National Museum of Navy SEALs

 .